 If you get 500 errors, or if images / CSS / JS seem to not load, you may need to turn on mod_filter.
-If that does not work or is not possible on your server, you may need to disable this option.
+If that does not work or is not possible on your server, you may need to disable the compress files option.